kuri54/GynAIe/README.md

 ## 🤩 Updates
+- **`2024/09/06`**: Released the [MLX Version Model](https://huggingface.co/kuri54/mlx-GynAIe-preview-clip-vit-large-patch14-336)!
+Alongside this release, we've conducted significant code revisions to optimize compatibility and performance.
+As a result, GynAIe is now operational on Apple Silicon Macs!
 - **`2024/09/06`**: Released instructions for using custom parameters!
 Detailed steps on how to apply these parameters in the `main.py` script are available in the [Usage section](#%EF%B8%8F-customizable-parameters) of our README.
 - **`2024/09/04`**: Released the code for conducting screening!
 Detailed steps on how to run the script are now available in the [Usage section](#-screening) of our README.
 Please refer to the Usage section to ensure your setup is correct and to effectively use the screening code.